de86/personal-site/src/pages/data-structures-linked-lists/index.md

 ## Implementation
 ### Nodes
 First we must create the nodes that will be contained inside of our linked lists.
-These are simple wrappers around the data we want to store that have a pointer to the next node in the list.
-A simple object containing to class variables is all we need.
+These are simple wrappers around the data we want to store that also have a pointer to the next node in the list.
+A simple object containing two class variables is all we need.

 ```javascript
 class Node {